nickhould/ethan/source/_posts/2012-06-04-ken-robinson-changing-educational-paradigm.markdown

 permalink: 2012/06/ken-robinson-changing-educational-paradigm
 ---

-Sir Ken Robinson did a TED Talk on the changing education paradigm in 2010 and it is stil relevant today.
+Sir Ken Robinson did a TED Talk on the changing education paradigm in 2010 and it is still relevant today.